Sunny6889/tron-docker-main/logs_monitor/TRON_LOGGING_GUIDE.md

 - `./logs/tron.log`
 - `./logs/db/db.log`

-Notice here all mentioned file paths are relative to the java-tron root directory.
+Notice here all mentioned file paths are relative to the java-tron service root directory.

 Below is an explanation of what logs will be captured in `tron.log`, what will be captured in `db.log`, and what will not be captured in any log file.